Czerwony Bór, Podlaskie Voivodeship

 Czerwony Bór (/pl/) is a village in the administrative district of Gmina Zambrów, within Zambrów County, Podlaskie Voivodeship, in north-eastern Poland.
 It is approximately 13 km north of Zambrów and 62 km west of the regional capital Białystok.

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by the Soviet Union until 1941, and then by Germany until 1944.
+Under German occupation, Italian POWs worked as forced labourers on the construction of a railway between Czerwony Bór and Zambrów.